OpenModelica/OpenModelica/README.Linux.md

 ## Debian/Ubuntu Compile Cheat Sheet (or read on for the full guide)

-Note: $ means run this command as *non-root*.
-If you must run the command as super-user (you don't), do it under sudo and hope omc did not detect it or your build might fail.
 ```bash
 echo deb http://build.openmodelica.org/apt precise nightly | sudo tee -a /etc/apt/sources.list
 echo deb-src http://build.openmodelica.org/apt precise nightly | sudo tee -a /etc/apt/sources.list